clivesantamaria/contribution-hd-uhd/README.md

-# SCTE-Signalling
+# contribution-specification-UHD
-Git repo for ITV specifications for SCTE signalling
+Git repo for ITV specifications for UHD contribution stream